n2geoff/um/README.md

-# Tagged
+# Um

 > Minimal JavaScript UI Builder

-An experimental composable UI builder that takes ideas from early [hyperapp](https://github.com/jorgebucaran/hyperapp) design, but does not stick to strict Elm Architecture.
+Um, is an experimental composable UI builder that takes ideas from early [hyperapp](https://github.com/jorgebucaran/hyperapp) design, but does not stick to strict Elm Architecture.

+Um, because you should think about NOT using it.

 ## Features
 - No Virtual Dom